Kinder Morgan Inc. (KMI) Shares Down Despite Recent Market Volatility

-Kinder Morgan Inc. (NYSE: KMI)’s stock price has decreased by -1.63 compared to its previous closing price of 16.55.
-However, the company has experienced a -2.92% decline in its stock price over the last five trading sessions.
+Kinder Morgan Inc. (NYSE: KMI)’s stock price has decreased by -1.19 compared to its previous closing price of 16.82.
+However, the company has experienced a 0.24% gain in its stock price over the last five trading sessions.
 The Wall Street Journal reported on 03/02/23 that The 1% Stock-Buyback Tax Hasn’t Slowed Repurchases.
 A Proposed 4% Tax Might.

 Is It Worth Investing in Kinder Morgan Inc. (NYSE: KMI) Right Now?